civican/legisinfo/42-1/bills/C-60/bill_text.md

 Subsection 18(1.1) of the `Competition Act` is replaced by the following:

-**(1.1)** The Commissioner need not return any copy of a record produced **under** section 11 **or obtained under section 15 or 16**.
+**(1.1)** The Commissioner need not return any copy of a record produced under section 11 or obtained under section 15 or 16.

 ### Section 13

   **(1)** Paragraph 103.3(1)(a) of the Act is replaced by the following:

-    to prevent the continuation of conduct that could be the subject of an order under any of sections 75 to 77, 79, 81, 84 or **90.1**; or
+    to prevent the continuation of conduct that could be the subject of an order under any of sections 75 to 77, 79, 81, 84 or 90.1; or

   **(2)** Subsection 103.3(3) of the Act is replaced by the following:

-    **(3)** Before making an application for an order to prevent the continuation of conduct that could be the subject of an order under any of sections 75 to 77, 79, 81, 84 or **90.1** by an entity incorporated under the `Bank Act`, the `Insurance Companies Act`, the `Trust and Loan Companies Act` or the `Cooperative Credit Associations Act` or a subsidiary of such an entity, the Commissioner must consult with the Minister of Finance respecting the safety and soundness of the entity.
+    **(3)** Before making an application for an order to prevent the continuation of conduct that could be the subject of an order under any of sections 75 to 77, 79, 81, 84 or 90.1 by an entity incorporated under the `Bank Act`, the `Insurance Companies Act`, the `Trust and Loan Companies Act` or the `Cooperative Credit Associations Act` or a subsidiary of such an entity, the Commissioner must consult with the Minister of Finance respecting the safety and soundness of the entity.

 ### Companies' Creditors Arrangement Act